L-Tren/Project-1-Group-2/README.md

 Finally as the migration data frame is recorded in thousands (rounded) whilst the property price index data used a reference period of 2011-12 for all city indexes, the data was replicated in both cleaned data frames to show a relative percentage change (rounded to two decimal places) from the preceding quarter utilising the ‘pct_change’ function.
 This enabled further data analysis, allowing a comparison between the rate of change between each variable on a quarter-by-quarter basis.

-## Based on the property data, what was the highest and lowest states/territories impacted by housing prices between 2013-2021?
+### What were the states/territories most and least impacted by overseas migration in the last 10 years?

+Simone's section

+### WWhat were the capital cities most and least impacted by the rise in property prices in that same period?

 To identify which state/territory has the highest and lowest housing price or price movements between June 2013 and December 2023, as reflected in the housing price for the capital cities, we generated the summary statistics as well as the total variation from the beginning to the end of the period.
 As shown below, the capital city that has the the highest price is undoubtedly Sydney while the housing price in Hobart increased the most during the period.
 The only city where the housing price actually decreased is Darwin.
 The housing price in the capital city would be expected to be largely in line with the trend in the state.